isomerpages/mindef-dtcareers/pages/Challenge of Wits Week 2.md

 </h4>

 <p class="challenge-text">
 Got an appetite for more tech?
-Have a go at our previous challenges and geek out over how our latest defence innovations and solutions are engineered.
+Have a go at our previous challenge and geek out over how our latest defence innovations and solutions are engineered.
 <br><br>
 Try them out below!